 The other cool thing about Backdrops is its community section.
 Swipe right from the main screen and you’ll see tons of awesome wallpapers submitted by the users.
 You get a lot of value from the app without even purchasing the pro version.

-Evolve Wallpapers has been a long time favorite of mine and deserves a place among the best wallpaper apps for Android.
+Walli has been a long-time favorite of mine and deserves a place among the best wallpaper apps for Android.
 It has more than 170 high-quality vector style wallpapers.
 The wallpapers are divided into various categories like Material design, Cities, Space, Landscape, etc.

 Galileo – Earth Wallpapers